domschrei/mallob-experimental-data/europar2022/logs/README.md

 * `log.<rank>.i`, `log.<rank>.i-fs`, `log.<rank>.i-api`, `log.<rank>.streamer`: The output of background threads introducing jobs.
 * `log.<rank>.reader`: The output of background threads parsing descriptions of introduced jobs.

+## Result Files

+We provide some central data extracted from the log files:

+* `mallob_priorities`: The file `priorities` contains the nine used priority values.
+The file `avg_volumes` contains for each job ID its average assigned volume over time.
+The jobs of highest priority have IDs < 100'000, the jobs of the second highest priority have IDs < 200'000, and so on.
+For each priority, the same set of 80 jobs has been processed repeatedly (to guarantee constant system utilization even if one of the streams already processed 80 jobs).
+Each file `response_times.<k>` contains successful response times among the first 80 jobs of k-th highest priority.